shoebahmed/gfg/README.md

 ![](img/step-9.png)

-You can now repeat from from step 6 to step 9 to verify any of the other API's.
+You can now repeat from from Step 6 to Step 9 to verify any of the other API's.